 The Hip Joint is the femoral head and socket joint.
 The socket is in the “Hip Bone”.
-See figure 1.
+See illustration.

-E, a 62 year old woman, came into my office on July 7th, 2004, a Wednesday.
+E, a 62 year old woman, came into my office in July 2004.
 She had a hip replacement surgery scheduled for July 13th, the following Tuesday.
 She had brought her x-rays from her Orthopedist with her.
 I took a look at the films.
-The hip socket joints looked normal and symmetrical; in other words, they looked the same -- visually, I couldn’t tell which was to be replaced, although she had told me it was to be the right side.
+The hip socket joints looked normal and symmetrical; in other words, they looked the same — visually, I couldn’t tell which was to be replaced, although she had told me it was to be the right side.

 I covered the marker that indicated that one side was the right side.
 I then had the patient come back to view the films.
 I asked her what was different about the two hip joints.
 One should look different from the other if one is to be replaced.
 She studied them for a moment and concluded they looked the same.
 I then showed her a textbook picture of a normal x-ray for that region of the body, she concluded that they all looked the same.